As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons..

 Sheba sells in at least 18 countries around the world.

-There have been no recalls of Sheba, however other brands as part of the Mars Petcare company may have recalls.
+There have been no recalls of Sheba cat food.
+Other brands as part of the Mars Petcare company may have recalls.

-Consumer advocacy group Choice tested the Australian branch of Sheba cat food (called Dine) and found a low level of calcium to phosphate ratio in a few products (3)
+Consumer advocacy group Choice tested the Australian branch of Sheba cat food (called Dine) and found a low level of calcium to phosphate ratio in a few products.

-A low level of calcium to phosphate may lead to hyperphosphatemia fat.
-This may lead to bone loss and muscle spasms (4).
+A low level of calcium to phosphate can cause hyperphosphatemia.
+This leads to bone loss and muscle spasms.